pavlov99/json-rpc/docs/source/flask_integration.rst

 Add api endpoint to the project
 -------------------------------

-You have to options to add new endpoint to your Flask application.
+You have two options to add new endpoint to your Flask application.

 First - register as a blueprint.
 In this case, as small bonus, you got a /map handler, which prints all registered methods.